Distance Learning: Graduate Study

-- With WE GSC approval, the student should apply to the WE graduate program by means of the standard OSU Graduate School application process (typically occurs during the term prior to that proposed for admission to the MS).
+- With WE GSC approval, the student may apply to the WE graduate program by means of the standard OSU Graduate School application process (typically occurs during the term prior to that proposed for admission to the MS).

 Completion of these requirements does not assure admission.
 These grades and scores provide the basis on which the WE Grad Studies Committee will petition the Graduate School to permit the applicant's admission.
 With the Graduate School's approval an admission may proceed.
 Please direct questions about minimum admission requirements to the MSE-WE Graduate Program Coordinator, Mark Cooper.

 Prospective students who do not hold a BS in engineering or physical sciences

-Applicants who do not hold a bachelor of science degree in an engineering, math, chemistry, or physics field are encouraged to pursue the Certificate program (see below).
+Applicants who do not hold a bachelor of science degree in an engineering, math, chemistry, or physics field are encouraged to pursue the Certificate Program in Welding Engineering.